matthiasbressan/matthiasbressan.github.io/permaculture_climate.md

 To render the data more accessible we provide a dashboard in addition to a Jupyter notebook.

 ## What we learned/improved
-- API requests
+- Create an app with a database using Dash, Plotly and SQL
-- managing xarray dataset, grib files
+- Manage netcdf and grib files (Xarray and Pandas)
-- Plotly for graphical representations
+- Write API requests
+- Recognize bottlenecks and optimizig performance
-- dash project management with github
+- Project management with GitHub, code organization for better readability

-- breaking down complex data
+## Introcuction
 As a biologist, a gardener and a permaculture beginner myself, I am aware of the importance of knowing the general climate tendencies of a location when planning what to plant, both for one and for multiple years.
 As establishing a healthy and balanced ecosystem is a longterm endavour, and climate change is a rising issue, we included climate projections for the next 30 years.
 Here we, a biologist and a meteorologist, teamed up to provide exactly that: a summary of the local climate, easy to understand without technical knowledge.